gloriette schonbrunn palace 3 day vienna itinerary

 Hofburg Palace

 The Hofburg Palace square is also a very popular place in the city and the busiest place I’ve been.
 Besides the huge amount of tourists passing by, there were still some cars and, unfortunately, a lot of horse-drawn tourist carriages.
 This palace was the imperial residence for several years and it is here that the Sisi museum dedicated to Empress Elisabeth is located, where you can visit several rooms, the silver and porcelain collection and many costumes of the time.
-I did not visit this museum for the reasons I have already mentioned, but it is still one of the most visited in the city.
-You can see all the information about the tickets here.
+I skipped the museum this time, but it is still one of the most visited in the city.
+You can see all the information about the tickets here

 Maria-Theresian Platz

 In this square there are a lot of museums, but not only.
 The square was full of gentlemen dressed like the old Vienna musicians, naturally selling tickets for the opera.
-So far so good, but I was being approached by all of them at the same time, without them accepting no without trying to convince me a few more times… It was not the best experience.
+It didn’t bother me much at first, but then I was being approached by all of them at the same time, without them accepting my first no. They kept going and going and I ended up just leaving the place because it was so uncomfortable… It was not the best experience.

 Vienna State Opera